Omar-Emam/AI-Course/Jupyter Notbook Notes.md

 ## Start a new notebook
 1. Open Anaconda Prompt.
 2. cd to the directory where you want to open the server.
 (If you want to cd to another drive, just type ex. d:)
-3. Run command anaconda notebook.
+3. Run the command "jupyter notebook".
 4. New -> Python 3

 ## Frequent Keyboard shortcuts